qgis/QGIS-Documentation/docs/training_manual/basic_map/vector_data.rst

 #.
 To deselect the feature, go to the :guilabel:`Attribute Table` window
    and click on |deselectActiveLayer| :sup:`Deselect All` button.

-Sometimes there are many features show in the Map Canvas and it might be difficult to see which feature is selected from the Attribute Table.
+Sometimes there are many features shown in the Map Canvas and it might be difficult to see which feature is selected from the Attribute Table.
 Another way to identify the location of a feature is to use :guilabel:`Flash Feature` tool.